The Invisible Child

 The invisible child becomes the one who quietly adapts.
 Because they appear self-sufficient, they often receive the least support.
 Yet their pain can be just as significant as any other family role.

-Healing often begins when people recognize that being unseen was an experience, not an identity.
+• recognizing that being unseen was an experience, not an identity

 Learning to Take Your Place